 (virtual memory statistics) is a computer system monitoring tool that collects and displays summary information about operating system memory, processes, interrupts, paging and block I/O. Users of vmstat

-can specify a sampling interval which permits observing system activity in near-real time.
+can specify a sampling interval that permits observing system activity in near-realtime.

 We will use the command to get another view into memory usage:

 We can see this in megabytes by choosing our unit with the "-S" flag:

 vmstat -S M

 As you can see, this tool helps us break down the "-/+ buffers/cache" category of the "free" command.